mui/toolpad/docs/data/toolpad/core/components/sign-in-page/sign-in-page.md

 | `AUTH_GITHUB_ID`                                                                                                                                         | GitHub OAuth app client ID.     |
 | `AUTH_GITHUB_SECRET`                                                                                                                                     | GitHub OAuth app client secret. |

-To get the required credentials from GitHub, we need to create an application in their developer settings.
+To get the required credentials from GitHub, create an application in their developer settings.
 Read this [guide on Auth.js](https://authjs.dev/guides/configuring-github) on how to obtain those.

 Use our detailed examples with both the [Next.js app directory](https://github.com/mui/mui-toolpad/tree/master/examples/core-auth-nextjs/) and [pages directory](https://github.com/mui/mui-toolpad/tree/master/examples/core-auth-nextjs-pages/) to get started using Auth.js with Toolpad Core.